daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 # (5 )Type cd NaijaSDGs2021-CreditCard-Fraud-Detector

-*Next is to type python app. py.
+*Next is to type python app.py
 Wait for the server to start.
 Dash is
 running..... will be displayed on the CMD *